-- 7.47 The application proposes two access one to the south of Walnut Tree Avenue which would serve the retail development and the other off Sycamore Drive to the north to serve the proposed residential dwellings.
+- 7.46.
+The application proposes two access one to the south of Walnut Tree Avenue which would serve the retail development and the other off Sycamore Drive to the north to serve the proposed residential dwellings.
 The Highways Authority originally raised concerns regarding the visibility splays shown on the plans.
-These have been amended now taking account of these concerns and the Highways Authority no longer object but recommend a number of conditions. - 7.48 Each parking area would provide 22 spaces which is in line with Suffolk County Council parking standards for each area of use.
-Although the shared parking court arrangement for the residential dwellings is not a preferred option, in this case it is considered acceptable to avoid multiple accesses onto a bend on Sycamore Drive.
-The residential properties all have secure sheds that could be used for bicycle storage and the commercial spaces include three spaces for disabled users although the Highways Authority has requested precise details of these.
-The commercial area to the south also proposes a turning space within the rear yard for delivery vehicles. - 7.49 The Highways Authority has recognised that parking on the inside bend of Sycamore Drive would be within the visibility splay of the access.
-As such, the implementation of a Traffic Regulation Order is required to extend the on-street waiting prohibition in this area.
-The developer shall be obligated to deposit a sum of £15,000.00 prior to commencement to cover SCC's costs and fees associated with progressing and implementing Traffic Regulation Orders that would seek to address such a problem. - 7.50 There is an existing pedestrian right of way through the site which connects the village centre with the western side of Sycamore Drive.
+These have been amended now taking account of these concerns.
+The Highways Authority response in relation to these revisions is awaited. - 7.47.
+Each parking area would provide 22 spaces which is in line with Suffolk County Council parking standards for each area of use.
+The residential properties all have secure sheds that could be used for bicycle storage and the commercial spaces include three spaces for disabled users.
+The commercial area to the south also proposes a turning space within the rear yard for delivery vehicles. - 7.48.
+There is an existing pedestrian right of way through the site which connects the village centre with the western side of Sycamore Drive.
 Development of the site would retain and improve this right of way, making it a more pleasant environment for pedestrians and importantly ensuring connection between the new retail facilities and existing facilities in the District Centre.
-New anti-ram bollards would be installed to provide protection to the new, and existing, units. - 7.51 Delivery vehicles entering the service yard at the rear of the retail units would need to cross the pedestrian right of way.
+New anti-ram bollards would be installed to provide protection to the new, and existing, units. - 7.49.
+Delivery vehicles entering the service yard at the rear of the retail units would need to cross the pedestrian right of way.
 It is proposed that this area would be ramped to maintain the pedestrian right of way through the site and also to provide traffic calming.
 Although this is not an ideal relationship, the number of vehicles using this route would not be significant (4-5 per day for the convenience store plus any for the smaller units) and the traffic calming measures proposed would reduce vehicle speeds and highlight the pedestrian rights of way.
 Two of the daily deliveries would be before 10am and therefore would likely avoid peak pedestrian use.